 In order to reach perfection, which we know as a key Principle of Lean, it is necessary to see the things that inevitably go wrong as a learning opportunity, and as an opportunity to introduce a permanent change that would prevent the problem reoccurring.

-Using root cause analysis (see Kipling Checklist), one of the most powerful tools available to the Lean practitioner, we can identify how and why the issue occurred, and the steps needed to ensure it does not happen again.
+Using root cause analysis, by such as the 5 Whys (one of the most powerful tools available to the Lean practitioner) we can identify how and why the issue occurred, and the steps needed to ensure it does not happen again.
 Crucially, root cause analysis is without the unconstructive judgement and lack of respect for people that characterises blame culture.

 Why the blame-o-meter?
 Humour is a particularly effective method of challenging behaviours, and it has the added benefit of allowing people to reflect and respond in a non-threatening manner.